AniaWorkIT-coder/MidnightMiner/EasyGuide.md

    - Open Eternl wallet
    - Go to Add Wallet -> More -> CLI Signing Keys
    - Select the files from the `skeys` folder

-## Updating the Software

-To get the latest improvements:

-1. Download the new files from github
-2. Copy over your `wallets.json` and `challenges.json` files into the new folder
-3. Restart the miner